 This period has been incredibly challenging for so many, and we want to support you in every way possible.
-Here are some ideas to help you engage with customers online, boost awareness around your takeout and delivery offerings, and keep your business going strong during this unprecedented time.
+Here are some ideas to help you engage with customers online, boost awareness around your takeout and delivery offerings, and keep your business going strong with restaurant marketing during this unprecedented time.

 1. Over-Communicate.
 Tell your customers that you’re open for takeout and delivery on social media, over email, and on your website (anywhere customers might look!).
 Share your hours, open locations, special offerings and deals, delivery platforms, safety measures, and how every order is helping you keep your business running (from paying employees, to keeping the lights on).
 Take a look at Gott’s Roadside(opens in a new tab) for some great examples of communications around COVID-19.
 And check out these videos and resources from Restaurant Playbooks(opens in a new tab) for tips on offering safe takeout and delivery service and communicating food safety to your customers.

 2. Share Your New Menu.
 Show your customers what you have available for delivery and pick-up, and appeal to their cravings (everyone gets sick of cooking pasta at home after a while!).
 Check out this post from Bareburger(opens in a new tab) for an example.

 3. Put a Sign on your Door.
 Located in an area with some foot traffic?
 When customers leave their homes for some much needed fresh air, they might walk by your restaurant and peek inside.
 Put a sign on your door to let them know you’re open for delivery and pick-up, and call out the delivery apps you’re partnered with so people know where to look for you.
 If you can, post your latest menu on the door as well.